NbTiN Nanowire Resonators for Spin-Photon Coupling on Solid Neon: magnetic field gradient

 In the charge-qubit experiments reported in Refs.~\onlinecite{Zhou2022-nk,Zhou2023-iw}, a single electron trapped on solid neon shows a spectrum that qualitatively equals that seen in semiconductor double quantum dots (i.e., the energy of the charge state follows $\sqrt{\epsilon^2 + 4t_c^2}$, where $\epsilon$ is the charge detuning and $t_c$ is the effective tunnel coupling~\cite{Jennings2024-sb}), which may be due to the surface roughness of the solid neon~\cite{Kanai2024-bo}.
 Here, we assume that the two minima of the electrical potential are created at the edges of each end of the resonator.
 This assumption is plausible because these points are where the attraction towards the surface becomes maximum due to the image potential created by the resonators.
 This configuration is illustrated in Fig.~\ref{fig:micro_magnet}, and the distance between the two minima, i.e., the inter-dot distance $d = 100\,\text{nm}$.

 By applying an external magnetic field $B_\mathrm{ext}$ along the $y$-axis, the Co parts are magnetized along the same axis and induce local magnetic fields.
 We present the numerical calculation results of the induced local magnetic fields and their gradients~\cite{Goldman} in Fig.~\ref{fig:micro_magnet}.
+Simulation details are given in Appendix~\ref{Mag_sim}.

 Figure~\ref{fig:micro_magnet}(b) shows the \( z \)-direction magnetic field gradient along the \( y \)-axis, \( \frac{\partial B_z}{\partial y} \), as a function of the distance between the \( z \)-center position of the Co magnet and the position of the electron, $\Delta z$.
 We found that the \( z \)-direction magnetic field gradient becomes maximum when $\Delta z \approx 146\,\text{nm}$ (vertical dashed line in Fig.~\ref{fig:micro_magnet}(b)).
 For example, with a Co thickness of $65\,\text{nm}$, a Ti thickness of $196\,\text{nm}$ ($126\,\text{nm}$), a neon thickness of $160\,\text{nm}$ ($90\,\text{nm}$), and an electron floating height of $2.5\,\text{nm}$, $\Delta z = 146\,\text{nm}$ can be achieved.
 The value of $\Delta z$ can be adjusted even after sample fabrication by modifying the neon thickness.
 With this configuration, we obtain \( \frac{\partial B_z}{\partial y} = 0.36\,\text{mT/nm} \), resulting in a magnetic field gradient in the \( z \)-direction between the two potential minima, expressed in radian frequency as \( b_\perp = \frac{g \mu_B}{\hbar} \frac{\partial B_z}{\partial y} \cdot d = 2\pi \cdot 1\,\mathrm{GHz} \), where \( g \) is the free electron \( g \)-factor, \( \mu_B \) is the Bohr magneton and \( \hbar \) is the reduced Planck constant.
 This magnetic field gradient strength is sufficient to reach the strong coupling regime for spin-photon coupling, as discussed in Sec.~\ref{sp_couping}, and to achieve high-fidelity qubit gates, as discussed in Sec.~\ref{Qubit_gate}.